bytemaster/bytemaster.github.io/_posts/2015-01-30-Can-MaidSafe-Decentralize-the-Internet.md

 categories: article
 ---

 I have been following [MaidSafe](http://maidsafe.net/) since before I learned about Bitcoin and I learned about Bitcoin back when I could still mine full blocks with my own CPUs.
-Back in those early days MaidSafe was not creating a crypto-currency and instead focusing mostly on distributed storage.
+Back in those early days MaidSafe was not creating a crypto-currency, instead focusing mostly on distributed storage.
 Much has changed since then and there are many great things that MaidSafe is doing.
 Today I would like to offer my opinions on their efforts.

 My first encounter with MaidSafe was when I was attempting to build my own decentralized storage network.
 I was very interested in distributed hash tables and was looking for implementations of the [Kademlia](http://en.wikipedia.org/wiki/Kademlia) algorithm.
 I was very excited to find their website; unfortunately, the code was not fully open source at the time and I was forced to wait until they published their latest version.